rollbear/strong_type/README.md

-* `strong::difference` allows instances to be subtracted and added (yielding a `strong::difference`,) divided (yielding the base type), or multiplied or divided with the base type, yielding another `strong::difference`.
+* `strong::difference` allows instances to be subtracted and added (yielding a `strong::difference`,) divided (yielding the base type), or multiplied or divided with the base type, yielding another `strong::difference`, and if the underlying type supports it, the remainder after division of two differences yields the underlying type, and the remainder after division of a difference and the underlying type yields a difference.
   A `strong::difference` is also `strong::ordered`

 * `strong::affine_point<D>` allows instances to be subtracted (yielding a `D`) or to add or subtract a `D` to an instance.